Andrew Horatio Reeder- First Governor of Kansas

 Governor Andrew Reeder

-While this committee was hearing witnesses at Tecumseh, Kansas in the spring of 1856, a pro-slavery Grand Jury summoned Reeder to appear as a witness, the subpoena being served in the presence of the Congressional Committee.
-He ignored the summons, and the Grand Jury then found indictments for treason against Reeder, Dr. Charles Robinson, and others who had aided in the organization of the Free-State government.
+While this committee was hearing witnesses at Tecumseh, Kansas, in the spring of 1856, a pro-slavery Grand Jury summoned Reeder to appear as a witness, the subpoena being served in the presence of the Congressional Committee, he ignored the summons.
+The Grand Jury then found indictments for treason against Reeder, Dr. Charles Robinson, and others who had aided in the organization of the Free-State government.
 Again, he disregarded the action of the Grand Jury and defied the officers when they came to place him under arrest.

-According to a diary kept by Reeder, he remained concealed with a friend near Lawrence until the evening of May 11, 1856, when he started for Kansas City, where he arrived about two o’clock the next morning.
-He then remained in hiding at Kansas City until May 23, when he embarked in a skiff with D. E. Adams and was rowed down the river to be taken on board the steamer Converse.
-Disguised as a woodchopper, with a bundle of clothing and an ax, he caught the steamer at Randolph Landing on the 24th, and three days later reached the State of Illinois.
-As he continued his journey eastward he was given an ovation in each of the principal towns through which he passed, the people assembling in large numbers to welcome him and assure his protection in case an attempt was made to arrest him.
+According to a diary kept by Reeder, he remained concealed with a friend near Lawrence until the evening of May 11, 1856, when he started for Kansas City, where he arrived about two o’clock the following day.
+He remained in hiding at Kansas City until May 23, when he embarked in a skiff with D. E. Adams and was rowed down the river to be taken on board the steamer Converse.
+Disguised as a woodchopper with a bundle of clothing and an ax, he caught the steamer at Randolph Landing on the 24th and reached the State of Illinois three days later.
+As he continued his journey eastward, he was given an ovation in each of the principal towns through which he passed, the people assembling in large numbers to welcome him and assure his protection in case an attempt was made to arrest him.

 Bleeding Kansas Fight